 What are the benefits of heel slides?
-You’ll be please to know heel slides will help with range of motion.
+You’ll be pleased to know that heel slides will help with range of motion.
 I had to do a lot of these after my knee replacement surgery and I have some tips.

 This article shares my pains and gains with heel slides.
 My home therapist and my offsite therapist both assigned heel slides for me and they emphasized that I should do them several times a day.

 Heel slides were by far the most painful exercises that I did post TKR surgery but they were also the most rewarding exercise.
-The benefits outweighed the challenges.
+The benefits outweighed the pain.

-For all total knee replacement patients, increasing range of motion is of upmost importance.
+For all total knee replacement patients, increasing range of motion is of utmost importance.

-Throughout my rehab I was tempted to skip or cheat on heel sides because I knew they caused temporary pain.
-I’m thankful that I preserved as I made dramatic gains in my range of motion.
+Throughout my rehab I was tempted to skip or cheat on heel slides because I knew they caused temporary pain.
+I’m thankful that I persevered because I made dramatic gains in my range of motion.

 Like me, I think you’ll find that heel slides are tough but well worth the effort when you reap the reward of increasing your range of motion (flexion).
 Tough it out when it comes to doing your heel slides.